alexandreaco/kamaji_quartz/model/README-Model.txt

 	Output

 		None

 function addCourse()

+	This function adds a course to the database.
+It requires a course name, url, and description.

 	Input

 		String email - Email of the user whose courese will be added String name - Name of the users course.
-		String title - Title of the users course.
+		String url - url the course's website.
 		String description - Description of the users course

 	Output

 		Returns a boolean value that specifies whether or not the course was successfully added into the database.

 function deleteCourse()

+	This function deletes a course from the database.

 	Input